callumrollo/callumrollo.github.io/content/pages/about.md

 I am currently a final year PhD student at the University of East Anglia (UEA) in Norwich, UK.
 I work with marine gliders, specifically the integration on Acoustic Doppler Current Profilers (ADCPs) onto gliders to directly measure currents in the ocean.
 The specific glider I work with is SG637 "Omura" equipped with a 1MHz ADCP.

-Data and live location information from this glider, and others in the fleet, is available on the [UEA glider website](ueaglider.uea.ac.uk/).
-I am open to collaborations in physical oceanography.
-Especially projects involving ADCPs on autonomous platforms, shelf break processes and open source science initiatives.
+Data and live location information from this glider, and others in the fleet, is available on the [UEA glider website](https://ueaglider.com).
+I am open to collaborations in physical oceanography, especially projects involving ADCPs on autonomous platforms, shelf break processes and open source science initiatives.

 I am an amateur Pythonista, leader of [UEA python](https://ueapy.github.io/) and proponent of free software for science.
 Several of my projects are available on my [github](https://github.com/callumrollo).

 [Blog posts](https://callumrollo.github.io/)